Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Concluding remarks

-Point (ii), as already remarked in the text, does not exhibit particular technical challenges regarding the estimate procedure.
+Point~(i), as already remarked in the text, does not exhibit particular technical challenges regarding the estimate procedure.
 In this case, the bosonic bath could involve different coupling strengths (form factors) to each qu$d$it-level or qubit.
 All calculations would remain the same otherwise.

-Point (iii) is more delicate, as the existence of the Gibbs state in such a case is compromised.
+Point~(ii) is more delicate, as the existence of the Gibbs state in such a case is compromised.
 Here, thermal states are implicitly defined via the KMS condition~\cite{bratteli2013operator}, and their existence and uniqueness must be carefully examined.
 Besides, the occupancy number basis, which plays a key role in computing all Hilbert--Schmidt norms involved in our bounds, ceases to be well-defined in the continuum limit.